jiangshuxin/log4jx/README.md

 you must specify **repeatLimit** or **repeatInterval** in your log4j.xml
 - repeatLimit stands for how many times can log repeat, then batch print in log steam;
-- repeatInterval stands for how long the repeat log print, timeUnit is seconds.
+- repeatInterval stands for how long the repeat log print, the default timeUnit is seconds.